-On the other hand, home computers are often used for games, social networking, downloading music and videos, communicating with friends, and other forms of entertainment potentially displacing time for schoolwork (Jones 2002; U.S. Department of Commerce 2004; Kaiser Family Foundation 2010).
-Children report spending an average of 17 minutes per day using computers for playing games and an average of 21 minutes per day using computers for watching videos and other entertainment (Kaiser Family Foundation 2010).
-A large percentage of computer users report playing games at least a few times a week (Lenhart, Jones and Rankin 2008).
-Time spent using social networking sites such as Facebook and Myspace and other entertainment sites such as YouTube and iTunes has grown rapidly over time (Lenhart 2009).
-Children report spending an average of 22 minutes per day using computers for social networking (Kaiser Family Foundation 2010).
-Computers are often criticized for displacing more active and effective forms of learning and for emphasizing presentation (e.g. graphics) over content (Giacquinta, et al. 1993, Stoll 1995 and Fuchs and Woessmann 2004).
-Computers and the Internet also facilitate cheating and plagiarism and make it easier to find information from non-credible sources (Rainie and Hitlin 2005).
+On the other hand, home computers are often used for games, social networking, downloading music and videos, communicating with friends, and other forms of entertainment potentially displacing time for schoolwork (Jones, 2002; Kaiser Family Foundation, 2010; U.S. Department of Commerce, 2004).
+Children report spending an average of 17 min per day using computers for playing games and an average of 21 min per day using computers for watching videos and other entertainment (Kaiser Family Foundation, 2010).
+A large percentage of computer users report playing games at least a few times a week (Lenhart et al., 2008).
+Time spent using social networking sites such as Facebook and Myspace and other entertainment sites such as YouTube and iTunes has grown rapidly over time (Lenhart, 2009).
+Children report spending an average of 22 min per day using computers for social networking (Kaiser Family Foundation, 2010).
+Computers are often criticized for displacing more active and effective forms of learning and for emphasizing presentation (e.g. graphics) over content (Fuchs and Woessmann, 2004; Giacquinta et al., 1993; Stoll, 1995).
+Computers and the Internet also facilitate cheating and plagiarism and make it easier to find information from noncredible sources (Rainie and Hitlin, 2005).
 In the end, it is ambiguous as to whether the educational benefits of home computers outweigh their distraction and displacement costs.

-Beltran, Das and Fairlie (2010) present a simple theoretical model that illustrates these points in the context of a utility maximization problem for a high school student.
+Beltran et al. (2010) present a simple theoretical model that illustrates these points in the context of a utility maximization problem for a high school student.
 A linear random utility model of the decision to graduate from high school is used.
-Define U{i0} and U{i1} as the ith person's indirect utilities associated with not graduating and graduating from high school, respectively.
+Define $U{i0}$ and $U{i1}$ as the ith person's indirect utilities associated with not graduating and graduating from high school, respectively.
 These indirect utilities can be expressed as:

-(3.1)

-$$U{i0} = \alpha_0 + \beta_0 X_i + \gamma_0 C_i + \lambda_0 t(W_i, C_i) + \theta Y_0(Z_i, C_i) + \varepsilon{i0}$$
+$$U{i0} = \alpha_0 + \beta'0 X_i + \gamma_0 C_i + \lambda_0 t(W_i, C_i) + \theta Y_0(Z_i, C_i) + \varepsilon{i0}$$ (3)

-, and
+and